Stuycs-K/Systems-Lab01-Euler-Template/README.md

 Write your functions using the naming convention euler<PROBLEM_NUMBER>() , e.g euler1()  or euler14()

 Recursion may be useful here since we havent looked at arrays.

+Tomorrow after completing some of the problems, we will modify the way we compile/run the code.